My AVAA

 Number of externship positions:

-Historically our site has been awarded the maximum allocation of funded 4th year externships each 3-year application cycle.
-Currently, the maximum awarded to any VA facility for the current 3-year cycle is 2 stipends.
-After the September 22 deadline, all applications are reviewed and interview requests are sent out to students soon thereafter.
-Selections will be made NLT October 20 with the understanding that funding is not guaranteed until OAA releases official information, typically this occurs in mid-late January.
+After the September 17 deadline, all applications are reviewed and interview requests are sent out to students soon thereafter.
+Selections will be made NLT October 24, with the understanding that funding is not guaranteed until OAA releases official information, typically this occurs in mid-late January.
 Ultimately if funding is not awarded for all externship positions, without compensation (WOC) positions will be offered.

 Clinical opportunities provided during the externship: